tdwg/ncd/crosswalks-related-docs/use-cases.md

 ### Collections as defined for field book description

 From Nakasone, S. and Sheffield, C. Descriptive Metadata for Field Books D-Lib Magazine, Volume 19, Number 11/2 (November/December 2013) http://www.dlib.org/dlib/november13/nakasone/11nakasone.html#4 :
 “A "collection" is defined as any group of field books with a unifying relationship4.
 Field book collections can be assembled in many ways; Smithsonian collections, however, are usually grouped by collector or expedition.
 For example, a collection grouped by the collector Alexander Wetmore would consist of field books created or owned by Wetmore.
 Alternatively, a collection grouped by the expedition United States Exploring Expedition might consist of field books created by various individuals that participated in that expedition.
 Less frequently, collections are assembled by the organizations as a creator.
-However they are grouped, collections are determined based on the way the field books were physically organized, with respect to the provenance and order in which they were received and maintained, prior to our involvement, in accordance with archival practice5.”
+However they are grouped, collections are determined based on the way the field books were physically organized, with respect to the provenance and order in which they were received and maintained, prior to our involvement, in accordance with archival practice.”

 ### NCD 0.7 as used by Smithsonian Field Book Project